shurik179/pov-library/README.md

 on the flash memory - they just modify the **list** of images to be shown.

 * `void addImage(char * filename, uint16_t duration=0)`:
-  Read  image from file  and adds it to  the end of the  imagelist, making it current image
+  Read  image from file  and add it to  the end of the  imagelist, making it current image.
+Duration must be in seconds (whole number).

 * `uint8_t addImageList(char * filename)`: read list of images from imagelist
   file and add it to the end of POVstaff  image list.
 Imagelist file should